NEDOSTUPN0/Minecraft-Waypoints-Converter/README.md

 # Minecraft Waypoints Converter

-This Python script allows you to convert waypoints from the VoxelMap format to the Xaero's Minimap format.
+This Python script allows you to convert waypoints from VoxelMap format to Xaero's Minimap format and vice versa

 ## Usage